directus/directus/docs/self-hosted/docker-guide.md

 ::: info Non-Docker Guides

-We only publish and maintain self hosting guides using Docker as this removes many environment-specific configuration problems.
+We only publish and maintain self-hosting guides using Docker as this removes many environment-specific configuration problems.
 If you can't or don't want to use Docker, we also publish an [npm package](https://www.npmjs.com/package/directus) without guides.